Introducing Purchase Perks! Save $1,000 on closing costs when you purchase with us.

-Federal Housing Administration (FHA) loans can help homebuyers who do not or cannot make the traditional 20% down payment and/or have a less than perfect credit score.
+Federal Housing Administration (FHA) Loans can help homebuyers who do not or cannot make the traditional 20% down payment and/or have a lower credit score finance a home.
 With an FHA loan, you can put down as little as 3.5% at closing.

-1. Fixed Rate Loan
+Fixed Rate Loan

-2. ARM Loan Options
+ARM Loan Options

-For example, a 5/6-month ARM interest rate is fixed for five years and then can adjust at the end of the initial 5-year term and every six months after that for the remaining term of the loan.
-NewRez offers a wide variety of ARMs to fit your unique needs, including 5/6-month, 7/6-month and 10/6-month ARMs.
+For example, a 5/6-month ARM interest rate is fixed for five years and then can be adjusted at the end of the initial 5-year term and every six months after that for the remaining term of the loan.
+Newrez offers a wide variety of ARMs to fit your unique needs, including 5/6-month, 7/6-month and 10/6-month ARMs.

 Explore Your Rate

 There are scenarios in which points are beneficial to borrowers, especially if rates increase in the early life of a loan.
 However, this would be hard to predict as it would depend on a borrower predicting that a rising rate environment was on the horizon and planning accordingly at the time that the home was bought.

-2. Come Prepared & Educated
+Come Prepared and Educated

 As with any large purchase, you will likely come across an offer that seems too good to be true.
 For example, a lesser-known lender could be advertising substantially lower rates than their more reputable counterparts.
-In these circumstances, it is important to understand not only the rate, loan structure and term, but also the fees and subsequent costs involved.
-Insist on transparency from the lender and come prepared with questions in order to avoid surprises at closing.
+In these circumstances, it’s important to understand not only the rate, loan structure and term, but also the fees and subsequent costs involved.
+Insist on transparency from the lender and come prepared with questions to avoid surprises at closing.

-1. What is a mortgage?
+What is a Mortgage?

 A mortgage is a loan for real estate.
-Just like any loan, you need to apply and be approved before you can borrow money from a lender, such as NewRez, which you will payback over a set number of years.
+Just like any loan, you need to apply and be approved before you can borrow money from a lender – such as NewRez – which you will pay back over a set number of years.